By Daniel “the Doorman” as told to his owner

 We like to have good things to chew on, like Nylabones, and Kong Toys and those puzzle toys where we have to figure out how to get smaller toys out of a bigger one are really great for our intellect.

 We also enjoy doing our part to help around the house.
 We watch our humans paint and wallpaper and clean and encourage them when they get frustrated.
-We always make sure to put a nose print on the doors and mirrors to remind our humans to wipe them off once in awhile.
+We always make sure to put a nose print on the doors and mirrors to remind our humans to wipe them off once in a while.

-Please note that we have no opposable thumbs so we can’t do any kind of house work that requires such things.
+Please note that we have no opposable thumbs so we can’t do any kind of housework that requires such things.
 We will, however, try to be good when you pick up our toys so you can vacuum and wait until you are finished before dragging them all back out again.

 Most of us love people and love to be admired.
 We especially love our humans that adopt us.
-We are very loyal, want to please them and live to be with them.
+We are very loyal, want to please them, and live to be with them.
 Some of us don’t say a lot and others like to talk to our owners.
 Our owners and families are our life.

 Now, if you have taken the time to go over these questions and still think a Doberman is for you, the folks at Doberman Rescue of Nebraska would love to hear from you.
 If you can’t take one of us for life but can help out as a temporary foster home they would love to hear from you too.
 Good luck!

-About the Author: Daniel is a 20 month old Fawn colored Doberman who came to live with his forever family last March.
+About the Author: Daniel is a 20-month-old Fawn colored Doberman who came to live with his forever family last March.
 He was shy at first but quickly made himself at home in a household that knew his breed well.
 He was very sad when he lost his big sister Audrey May 22nd at the grand old age of 13 but continues her legacy by being a good ambassador for his breed and going out to greet the public the way she taught him.
 His favorite past times include vigorous play with older sister Gracie, long walks, throwing toys into the air and taking time each day to look at the world upside-down.
 Daniel is especially fascinated by doors and likes to open and close the interior doors of his home although he is still learning how to get out when he shuts himself into a room.
 He and his sister(s) are currently being memorialized in stories written by one of their humans and since they know this they are working extra hard to come up with story material.

-Original title of this article was GETTING READY FOR YOUR RESCUE DOBERMAN.
+The original title of this article was GETTING READY FOR YOUR RESCUE DOBERMAN.